ZhiliangWu/etips/README.md

 ├── Experiment_RP.py
 ├── Experiment_Supervised.py
 ├── LICENSE
 ├── lstm.py  # functions to build various lstm-based models
-├── models
+├── models  # directory to save trained models
 ├── README.md
 ├── requirements.txt
 ├── test_custom.py
 ├── test-requirements.txt
 ├── tuning.py  # hyperopt-based tuning functions
 └── utils.py  # various helper functions
 ```

-The repository offers scripts of experiments (prefixed with `Experiment_`) based on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
-I.e., they were used to generate results in Table I in the [paper](https://arxiv.org/abs/2007.01083).

 # Usage

+* All `.py` files should be able to run with `python xxx.py` after installing the packages specified in `requirements.txt`.
+* The `.py` scripts prefixed with `Experiment_` can be used to generate (similar) results in [Table I](https://arxiv.org/abs/2007.01083).
-The `IpsLossLayer` defined in `custom.py` enables the training by minimiznig the estimated translated Inverse Propensity Score (etIPS).
+* The `IpsLossLayer` defined in `custom.py` enables the training by minimizing the estimated translated Inverse Propensity Score (etIPS).
 More details are in the [related paper](https://arxiv.org/abs/2007.01083).

 During training, the model architecture looks as following.